-ISS calculates burn rate benchmarks for specific industry groupings in three index categories: S&P500; Russell 3000 (excluding S&P 500); and Non-Russell 3000.
-For each index, these benchmarks reflect each 4-digit GICS industry group's 3-year mean burn rate plus one standard deviation (with a floor for the benchmark of 2.00%).
+ISS calculates burn rate benchmarks for specific industry groupings in three index categories: S&P 500; Russell 3000 (excluding S&P 500); and Non-Russell 3000.
+For each index, these benchmarks generally reflect each 4-digit GICS industry group's (or 2-digit GICS sector's for S&P 500) 3-year mean burn rate plus one standard deviation (with a floor for the benchmark of 2.00%).
 Scoring for the Burn Rate factor is scaled according to the company's 3-year average annual burn rate relative to its applicable index/industry benchmark; maximum EPSC points for this factor are accrued when the company's 3-year average burn rate is at or below 50% of the benchmark.
 Burn rate in excess of the benchmark may result in negative points.

 The burn rate benchmarks applicable for meetings on or after Feb.
-1, 2021 are provided in the Appendix section of this document.
+1, 2022 are provided in the Appendix section of this document.
 As noted, the minimum burn rate benchmark for each index/industry group is 2.00%.